Jeta52/KosovoElectionSentiment2025/README.md

 4. **Evaluation**
    - Predicts on the test set.
    - Calculates **accuracy**, **precision**, **recall**, and **F1-score** using `classification_report` from `sklearn`.

+# XGBoost for Sentiment Classification

+The Python script `xgboost_sentiment.py` trains on labeled data and outputs accuracy and classification performance per sentiment category.
+In this project, XGBoost is chosen for its ability to handle structured data efficiently, and it's well-suited for tasks where you need to classify text into multiple categories, as is the case here with three sentiment categories.
+The goal is to train the model on labeled Facebook comments, where each comment is associated with a sentiment label (Neutral, Positive, Negative), and then use the trained model to classify new, unseen comments into these categories.
+The XGBoost model will help automate the classification of large volumes of comments, making it easier to analyze public opinion on the political candidates or issues surrounding the election.

+## Why XGBoost?
+**XGBoost** (Extreme Gradient Boosting) is a tree-based algorithm that uses gradient boosting techniques to make predictions.
+It is well-suited for this project because:

+- **High performance**: XGBoost is known for its **speed and efficiency**, making it capable of handling large datasets effectively.
+- **Handles imbalanced data**: XGBoost can manage **imbalanced datasets** by adjusting sample weights, which is helpful for datasets where certain categories (e.g., negative comments) are less frequent.
+- **Feature importance**: It provides **feature importance scores**, which help in understanding which features contribute the most to the model’s predictions.
+- **Flexibility**: It is **versatile**, suitable for both **classification** and **regression tasks**.
+- **Widely used**: XGBoost has been very successful in **machine learning competitions**, proving its efficacy across various domains, including **text classification tasks** like sentiment analysis.

+## Input Files
+The script reads data from this CSV file:
+- `sample_data/SAMPLE_ALL_COMMENTS_PREPROCESSED_DATASET.1.csv`

+## How It Works

+### Dependencies
+Installs required packages (`xgboost`, `scikit-learn`, `pandas`, `seaborn`, `matplotlib`).

+### Data Loading & Preprocessing
+1. Loads and cleans the CSV file, ensuring it has the **Comment** and **Final Annotation** columns.
+2. Maps sentiment labels to integers using a custom label encoding dictionary:
+   - `0` → Neutral
+   - `1` → Positive
+   - `2` → Negative
+3. Splits the data into **training** and **test sets** (80/20 split).
+4. Converts **pandas DataFrames** into arrays suitable for **XGBoost** training.
+5. **Tokenizes the comments** using **TF-IDF** to transform text data into numerical format.

+### Model Setup
+1. Loads **XGBoost** for **multi-class classification**.
+2. Specifies training parameters (learning rate, number of trees, depth of trees, etc.).
+3. Wraps everything into a **scikit-learn interface** for easy training and evaluation.

+### Evaluation
+1. Trains the model on the training data and makes predictions on the test set.
+2. Calculates **accuracy**, **precision**, **recall**, and **F1-score** using **classification_report** from `sklearn`.

+## Key Parameters
+- **learning_rate**: Controls how much the model learns in each iteration.
+Lower values may lead to better performance but require more trees.
+- **n_estimators**: Number of trees to build.
+More trees can improve accuracy, but may lead to overfitting.
+- **max_depth**: Maximum depth of each tree.
+Shallower trees prevent overfitting.
+- **subsample**: Fraction of samples used to build each tree.
+Reduces overfitting by introducing randomness.
+- **colsample_bytree**: Fraction of features used to build each tree.
+Helps in reducing overfitting.

+## Results & Performance
+- **Confusion Matrix** visualizes the misclassifications between the three sentiment categories (Neutral, Positive, Negative).
+- **Classification Report** provides a detailed evaluation of precision, recall, and F1-score for each class.

   ___
 🏷️ **License**: This project is open to use for anyone.
 You are free to use, modify, and distribute the code as needed.